-If a particular quadratic factor has multiplicity n (ie. it appears as $(ax^2 + bx + c)^n$ in the factoring), that factor actually gives rise to a series of partial fractions with the positive integer powers (1 to n) of $ax^2 + bx + c$ as their denominators, and linear functions as their numerators.
+If a particular quadratic factor has multiplicity n (ie. it appears as $(ax^2 + bx + c)^n$ in the factoring), that factor actually gives rise to a series of partial fractions writing it in the form $a[(x+h)^2 + k^2]$.

-NOTE:
+NOTE

 The format of the linear function in the numerators may be represented differently in each class.
-For example, in both Math 1B and 2A, we complete the square in the denominator,

-writing it in the form
+For example, in both Math 1B and 2A, we complete the square in the denominator, so we write the numerator in the form A(2(x+h)) + B ie. A(2x+2h) + B.

-$$a[(x+h)^2 + k^2]$$

-.

-In Math 1B, we use partial fractions decomposition to find antiderivatives, so we write the numerator in the form A(2(x+h)) + B(k).
+In Math 1B, we use partial fractions decomposition to find antiderivatives,

-In Math 2A, we use partial fractions decomposition to find inverse Laplace transforms, so we write the numerator in the form A(x+h) + B(k).
+In Math 2A, we use partial fractions decomposition to find inverse Laplace transforms, so we write the numerator in the form A(x + h) + B(k).